-The first time you see your puppy eating poop, you're shocked and disgusted; his cuteness factor drops through the floor!
+The first time you see your puppy eating poop, you're shocked and disgusted, am I right?
+His cuteness factor drops through the floor!

-Unfortunately, puppies and dogs eat poop occasionally.
-It's a fact of doggie life and is called coprophagia.
-However, the good news is that you can learn how to stop this disgusting habit and look forward to sweet-smelling kisses and puppy breath again!
+Unfortunately, it's a fact of doggie life; puppies and dogs eat poop, and its official name is coprophagia.
+Thankfully, you can quickly stop this disgusting habit and look forward to sweet-smelling kisses and puppy breaths again!

-Before you try to address the problem, it's best to understand why your puppy eats poop; otherwise, the danger is that he continues with this unpleasant habit!
+Before addressing the problem, it's helpful to understand why your puppy eats poop; otherwise, the danger is that he continues this unpleasant habit!

-If your puppy's eating habits are causing you to despair, there are several things you can do to help stop it.
+If your puppy's eating habits are causing you to despair, don't worry; you can do several things to help stop it.

 You might like to try one or a combination of methods shown below until your pup stops this anti-social behaviour.

-This may sound pretty obvious, but if you remove your puppy's poop as soon as it arrives, your Cocker won't get the opportunity to eat it later.
+It may sound pretty obvious, but if you remove your puppy's poop as soon as it arrives, your Cocker Spaniel won't get to eat it later.

-While you're cleaning up after him, try not to let him see you doing it; otherwise, he may mimic your behaviour (in the only way he knows how!).
+While cleaning up after your puppy, try not to let him see you doing it; otherwise, he may mimic your behaviour (in the only way he knows how!).

-Unfortunately, his 'picking up' involves your puppy eating poop!
+Unfortunately, his 'picking up and clearing away' results in your puppy eating poop!

 By ensuring your puppy has plenty of exercise and play, you can be sure he'll be calm and relaxed and less likely to become bored.
-Boredom is very often when puppies resort to eating poop.
+Boredom is also another reason why puppies resort to eating poop.

-And don't forget training, too; short bursts of fun obedience training will help keep his mind occupied.
+And remember training, too; short bursts of fun obedience training will help keep his mind occupied.

 Play and training are great ways to exercise your puppy as they help exercise both mind and body, giving him the mental and physical stimulation he needs for development.